pmoghaddam/blpm-api/README.md

     * [X] Add basic tests
 * [X] Add API versioning
 * [X] Setup continuous testing "watch"
-* Setup basic WebSocket communication as well
+* [X] Setup basic WebSocket communication as well
-    * Essentially, RESTful and WebSocket connection for flexible API
+    * [X] Essentially, RESTful and WebSocket connection for flexible API
-* Understand how to create effective API
+* [X] Investigate "TODOs" in the code and resolve them
 * Add extremely basic authentication (hard-code passwords if necessary)
     * Incorporate any other feature of MEAN skeleton that you found useful
 * Provide a basic connection between Chrome extension and this API